dschuurman/pi-lights/README.md

 This project automates home lighting using using the [Zigbee](https://en.wikipedia.org/wiki/Zigbee) wireless protocol.
 The software automatically turns lights on at dusk and then turns them off at a preset time.
+The motivation for the project was to illuminate porch lights in the evening while ensuring they are not needlessly left on during the day.
+Furthermore, by including the option to controlling a smart outlet, it provides the functionality of a traditional light timer while away on vacation.

 This code was written for a Raspberry Pi using a Zigbee USB stick, but it could be run on other POSIX compliant systems using a compatible Zigbee adapter.